Email best practices

 Generally, here’s how you can choose the optimal time to send your emails:

-6-8 AM: Avoid sending emails when people wake up, as they are half as likely to be read immediately.
+• 6-8 AM: Avoid sending newsletters when people wake up, as they are half as likely to be read immediately.
 And when they do check, your email will appear at the bottom of the pecking order.
-People don’t tend to wake up and log onto their computers, they lounge in bed or on the couch with their mobile devices, so make sure your emails are responsive and mobile-optimized.

-9-11 AM: According to many studies, this is a fantastic time to send your emails – regardless of location.
-In our Email Engagement Report, 42.5% of users said they check their emails in the morning, more than any other time in the day.
+• 9-11 AM: According to many studies, this is a fantastic time to send newsletters – regardless of location.
+In our Email Engagement Report, 55.2% of users said they check their emails in the morning, more than any other time in the day.
 However, this doesn’t mean your emails will be opened right away – with people busy at work, it might take a while to get all that desired engagement.

 However, that doesn’t mean 3 PM is the best time to send in your country!
 Remember to convert UTC times to your own time zone to find the best time according to your region.
-For example, 15:00 UTC translates to 12 PM in for Eastern Standard Time.
+For example, in the summer, 15:00 UTC translates to 11 AM for Eastern Standard Time.

 Open rates by hour of the day.